pestphp/docs/installation.md

 ./vendor/bin/pest --init
 ```

-A `Pest.php` configuration file will be generated at the root level of your test suite, allowing you to configure your test suite at a later time.
+A configuration file named `Pest.php` will be created at the root level of your test suite, which will enable you to configure your test suite at a later point in time.

 **In the final step**, you can run your tests by executing the command: